paazmaya/WP-Member-Register/readme.txt

 * Removed access levels from forum topics.
 Everyone can see everything if can access forum
 * File upload for adding to members only list
 * Using "Chosen" jQuery plugin to make select elements more usable
+* Updated jQuery.validate to 1.9.0 and now using it
+* WP 3.3 has now jquery-ui-datepicker, thus using that

 = 0.6.0 =
 * Released 10 November 2011